karimsammouri/karimsammouri/README.md

   - <a href="https://karimsammouri.com/">Visit website</a>
   - <a href="https://github.com/karimsammouri/portfolio">View project</a>
-  - Details my story and serves as a central hub for my online presence, providing links to my resume, LinkedIn, and GitHub
+  - Website that serves as a central hub for my online presence, providing links to my resume, LinkedIn, and GitHub
   - Built using HTML, CSS, Sass, Visual Studio Code, and GitHub Pages for hosting
   - Makes use of CSS <i>Media Queries</i> for page responsiveness and dynamic adaptation to varying window sizes
   - Personal project pursued on December 2021